alstat/stcor/README.md

 Space-Time Correlograms
 =====

-Package for correlograms of advanced time series model, the Space-Time Autoregressive Integrated Moving Average (STARIMA).
+An R package for correlograms of advanced time series model, the Space-Time Autoregressive Integrated Moving Average (STARIMA).

 Details
 -----